 Procedure for Checking Satisfactory Academic Progress

 At the end of each semester, aid recipients are reviewed to determine if they have met the minimum credit requirements as well as earned the appropriate CGPA.
 If they have not, a letter is sent to each student informing them that they are on FINANCIAL AID WARNING and ARE eligible for continued Federal and/or Keystone College funding throughout their following constitutive term.
-If the student again does not make progresses they are NOT eligible for federal or keystone funding.
-Should progress not be met after a semester of warning the student may appeal for aid to the Director of Financial Assistance and Planning, if the appeal is approved the student will be presented with an academic plan.
+If the student again does not make progress they are NOT eligible for federal or keystone funding.
+Should progress not be met after a semester of warning the student may appeal for aid to the Director of Financial Assistance and Planning if the appeal is approved the student will be presented with an academic plan.
 If they have satisfied the requirements of the academic plan, they are considered to be making progress and their progress is then checked per semester moving forward.

 Students Applying for Re-admittance to Keystone College

 Any student looking to readmitted to Keystone College will have their SAP checked.
 If at that time the student shows a deficiency in either requirement from previous semesters at Keystone College, they will be deemed ineligible for Federal and/or Keystone College funding until the progress is made up.
-If deemed ineligible for financial aid the student will be help to the SAP standards of the SAP policy.
+If deemed ineligible for financial aid the student will be held to the SAP standards of the SAP policy.

 Incomplete Work, and Withdrawals

 Incomplete work in a course, resulting in an ‘I’ or “IP” on the grade report will be counted toward the academic progress calculation.
 In addition, withdrawing from a course or a number of courses may affect a student’s academic progress if the withdrawal causes a student to fall short of the minimum credits required for that term’s academic progress requirement.
 Since financial aid may have been previously awarded for the course(s) dropped, students may need to earn the credits at their own expense in order to make academic progress and remain eligible for financial aid assistance.